Forbidden Voices: Censored in America

 CLASS PARTICIPATION

 Attendance: We all benefit from hearing your perspectives in class discussion.
-Officially, I may lower your participation grade for each unexcused absence.
+I will lower your participation grade for each unexcused absence.
+After four unexcused absences, therefore, you will no longer be able to earn a passing grade in the class.
 Your consistent attendance and contribution to class discussion are crucial to the success of this small seminar.
 And although I expect you to be ready to begin on time, it’s better to be late than not to come at all.
 Consistent tardiness will affect your participation grade in proportion to the consistency of your disruption.
 Please keep in touch with me if you must miss class.
 If you are experiencing physical or academic barriers, or concerns related to mental health, physical health and/or COVID-19, please consult with me after class, via email, or during office hours.
 I want to help you succeed in this class, and I will do everything within my power to shepherd you through to May.
 We will work together on a case-by-case basis as issues arise.

 Book policy: Bring the book we’re reading to every class session.
 We will need to cite evidence for every claim we make.
 To practice quoting the text extensively during class discussion in preparation for your papers, we will all (literally) need to be on the same page.
 I have prepared a photocopied coursepack of shorter readings and ordered the most inexpensive editions I could find of longer books to make sure that you can afford the materials for this class, and you are expected to use these physical printed materials, in the exact editions I have requested.
 Our classroom is both a NO-B.S.
 ZONE and a safe space to try out new ideas; the best ideas are anchored in concrete evidence; without your book, you cannot cite evidence for your claims, and therefore you cannot participate meaningfully in discussion.
 Since you may be dismissed from class and marked “absent” for the day if you do not have your book with you, if you realize you’ve forgotten your book, you should tell your instructor immediately and ask permission to share with a classmate or to use an electronic version for that day only.

 Electronics use: The emphasis in a seminar is on conversation.
+Even before class begins, Honors wishes to cultivate a sense of community through chitchat amongst your peers.
 In order to be fully engaged in our discussions, you should put away your electronic devices when you are in class so that you can devote your total attention to what your classmates are saying and to what you can contribute.
 I again ask that you use PRINT editions of the texts we will be discussing so that you can leave your phones, computers, tablets, e-readers, and other distractions in your bags.
 Pen and paper should do fine for your note taking in Honors.
 If you must use electronics during class, you will need to resist the temptation to check social media or work on other projects.

 Participation and preparation: Honors seminars are neither lectures nor bull sessions; active attendance is a part of participation, and so your presence alone does not guarantee participation points.
 You are encouraged to contribute when you have something thoughtful to say…which means coming to class thoroughly prepared to discuss the day’s readings with an open mind.
 The best way to prepare is to read the course materials attentively, looking up unfamiliar words and concepts, and generally considering the major issues of the works before we begin our discussions.